Ecoblockchain/specs-1/README.md

 - TODO: This needs a lot of speccing out.
 How can members of an organization collectively sign something they're submitting?
 Is there a single public key address assigned to an organization or does the organization just bundle members that act like they were in an organization but act independently?

-##### Allowing `Party`s to Sign Metadata

-FIXME:
-As we envision future identity registries built on top of public ledgers, we need to ensure that users are able to include a cryptographic identity with any registered identities, allowing them to sign any submitted metadata.
-Luckily, the [Friend of a Friend Project](http://www.foaf-project.org/) has already thought about this and provide the [Web of Trust RDF ontology](http://xmlns.com/wot/0.1/) for signing RDF documents with public-key cryptography.
-Integrating this ontology into our identity model, we could get something like:

-- TODO:
-    - Give an code example how WOT could look like in an immutable ledger.
-    - Make sure that the *immutability* is not violated, the WOT ontology as of now only work with mutability.

 ### The RRM `Creation` Entity